alyrazik/CompareTopicModels/README.md

 ## Usage:

-Please clone the repo to your local host and run the script 'train_model.py' from the command line. you need to specify the following arguments.
+Please clone the repo to your local host and run the script 'bin/train_model.py' from the command line.
+During the training, the script displays the perplexity score every epoch of training.
+After the training is complete, charts of the evolution of metrics with passes are shown.

+The script saves its artefacts in a folder within the specified mode_path (see below argument).
+The artefacts are:

+* hyperparameters.txt: those used to train the model.
+* metics.txt: the final values of the model metrics, such as, perplexity score and coherence score.
+* metrics_progression_with_passes.png: the charts that were displayed after the training finishes.
+* saved_model: This is the saved_model which can be loaded using gensim library.
+* Other files that are saved along with the model by gensim.

+you need to specify the following arguments.
 Note that currently only lda model is available. also optional arguments defaults to None and are not used.